North Channel Naval Duel: Battle

 The formalities completed, Ranger turned sharply and fired a broadside at the following Drake.
-The British were unable to reply immediately; when they did, they found they had a serious problem.
+Drake was unable to reply immediately; when she did, she found she had a serious problem.
 With full charges of powder, the four-pounders were unstable, and tended to tip forward; in the case of the two pairs of guns at the rear of the ship, most subject to the rise and fall with the waves, this meant that they could skid almost anywhere as they were fired, presenting grave danger to the gun crews.
 In Navy records, Drake's armament had been listed as only 16 guns, suggesting that the rearmost guns had been left aboard just for show.
 The ship's gunner may well have known of these problems, and perhaps the gunner's mate too, but neither was aboard the Drake anymore (the mate having been captured in the reconnaissance mission, and the gunner being ill at Portsmouth).

 After a few more broadsides, further problems emerged.
-Shrapnel from Ranger's third broadside hit Lieut.
-Dobbs in the head, putting him out of action.
+Shrapnel from Ranger's third broadside hit Dobbs in the head, badly injuring him.
 Conditions on Drake's gun deck were so unpredictable that the "powder monkeys"—the boys who brought charges of gunpowder up for the great guns, in fire-resistant boxes—eventually became reluctant to do their duty.
 Twice the ship's master had to go below to urge the acting gunner to be more efficient in supplying the powder, when opportunities for broadsides were missed.
 Another problem was that the "slow matches" which were used to fire the guns kept falling into their fire-safety tubs and going out.
 The four-pound guns could not penetrate Ranger's toughened hull anyway, so Drake tried copying the technique the Americans had been using from the start: they aimed at the masts, sails and rigging, in order to slow the opponent down.